 The result showed that more of the agricultural cooperatives engaged in savings and thrifts which help in harnessing fund and making it available or as loans to farmers.
 Thus increasing farm production, farmers' income and their standards of living.
 These savings and thrift cooperatives could also be said to have contributed to about 40 percent of the development in rural and agricultural sector of the study area.
 The multipurpose cooperative also accounted for growth and development of agricultural sector with about 30 percent positive contribution.
 This type of agricultural cooperative serve all the sectors-namely: financing storage, processing, production, marketing, thrift and savings with overall education of cooperative farmers.
-Cooperatives as multipurpose is sometimes serving as engine of growth following its numerous contributions to growth and development of the rural communities because individual resources are pulled together and therefore making a huge sum of fund that can used and or invested.
-The findings agreed with Farinde, Akinloye, and Achisa (2005) and Agbo (2010) that agricultural cooperatives are considered to be the most important organizations that pay attention and try to support rural development in general and agricultural development especially through the activities and services achieved for the sake of farmers.
+Cooperatives as The third research question was on the sources of funds for the agricultural cooperatives.
+The sources are presented in table three with the highest coming from monthly dues (38 %), followed by levies (23%), sales (20%) and fines (20%) respectively.
+Other sources of fund include Registration (10%), service charge (10%), Rentals (5%) and capital invested (share stock, 2%).